FDA panel OKs emergency use of Pfizer Covid vaccine

 “Even though the process has been expedited in association with the review of this EUA, the FDA’s expert review staff has reviewed thousands of pages of technical information,” FDA Commissioner Stephen Hahn said.
 “These data include, but are not limited to clinical trial data, nonclinical data on the development of the vaccine in the lab and manufacturing data on how the vaccine is made.”

-Hahn emphasized that the final decision on issuing the emergency approval was made by FDA career officials at in its Center for Biologics Evaluation and Research.
+The final decision on issuing the EUA was made by FDA career officials at in its Center for Biologics Evaluation and Research and ratified by Hahn.

 “We recognize the urgent need for medical countermeasures to diagnose, treat and prevent this novel virus and have been working diligently to facilitate their development and availability.
 In particular, the FDA has been working tirelessly with public and private sectors to facilitate the rapid development of Covid-19 vaccines without sacrificing our rigorous scientific standards for safety and effectiveness,” Hahn said.

-Kathrin Jansen, senior vice president and head of vaccine research and development at Pfizer, which has its global vaccine research and development headquarters in Rockland County, addressed the hearing.
+Kathrin Jansen, senior vice president and head of vaccine research and development at Pfizer, which has its global vaccine research and development headquarters in Rockland County, had addressed the committee hearing.

 “Tens of millions of people have been affected globally and over 1.5 million people have already died.
 No one is safe from this disease and certain groups such as health care workers and first responders, the elderly with underlying diseases are at particularly high risk.
 We need a safe and efficacious vaccine to stem this devastating pandemic while also deploying other prevention strategies such as infection control including mask wearing and social distancing.”